This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 WHAT YOU NEED TO KNOW:

 Neutropenia is a condition that causes you to have a low number of neutrophils in your blood.
-Neutrophils are a type of white blood cell produced in the bone marrow.
+Neutrophils are a type of white blood cell made in the bone marrow.
 They help your body fight infection and bacteria.
-Neutropenia can develop if there is damage to your bone marrow or if your body uses or destroys neutrophils faster than they can be produced.

 WHILE YOU ARE HERE:

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 Medicines may be used to help control your neutropenia and infections.
 Ask your healthcare provider about these and other medicines you may be given:

 - Growth factors stimulate your bone marrow to produce neutrophils.